This week – an update on the NavPay beta, the building of the NavChain prototype, a new NavPi batch and the release of the German Nav Coin website.

 Team Productivity Tooling

-With the team growing, we have focused on implementing some great productivity tools this week to lay the foundation for the team’s further expansion.
+With more people contributing to navcoin, the navcoin core developers have focused on implementing some great productivity tools this week to lay the foundation for the team’s further expansion.
 If you follow us on GitHub or watch the Github Discord Channel, you will have noticed a user called “NavTrello” beginning to create, comment and close issues.

 NavPi Batch 4